asoali67/Capstone/README.md

 As I mentioned in the previous section, I have used two data modeling and five modeling algorithms.
 First getting the prediction scores using base model using default parameters, them getting the performance scores using tuned hyperparameters for the models.

 1. **Base Model Evaluation**
-   Using the data with all features and without any feature engineering, the data i haot it was a very high score.
-Having the calsses not totally balaced, i did use Precision and recall scores as a guide and not the accuracy.
+   Using the data with all features and without any feature engineering, the scores i got it was a very high score.
+Having the classes not totally balanced, i did use Precision and recall scores as a guide and not the accuracy.
 From the data i got, the scores were already high and i do think its because the strong correlation between 'BMI' and 'Weight' Features to the target "ObesityCategory'

     ![Base Model Performance](images/base_model_perf.png)

-   The for further analysis i used the Confusion matrix to validate TP and TN. it was clead from the matrix that models did give a high precision in prediciting future datas.
+   The for further analysis i used the Confusion matrix to validate TP and TN. it was clear from the matrix that models did give a high precision in predicting future datas.

     ![Base Model Matrix](images/BaseMode_matrix.png)